 - It also helps in achieving the organizational objectives with excellent efficiency.

 - The staffing process helps develop both the employees and the organization as a whole.

 The staffing process happens in all organizations, irrespective of their type and size.
 Common examples of staffing process or part of the process are:

 Manpower is a pillar of every organization, and it needs to be managed strategically.
 As the company compensate the employees and it is an expensive affair.

-It is a systematic approach for acquiring, maintaining and retaining a skilled workforce.
+It is a systematic approach to acquiring, maintaining and retaining a skilled workforce.
 The company’s staff is the most valuable resource that can take it to new heights.